parthiv-dev/decentralised-trading-platform/README.md

 ### 2. Frontend (Next.js dApp)

-Switch to the frontend folder:
+Switch to the frontend folder in the same terminal:

 ```bash
 cd wagmi-project